Getting Around Munich

 Public Transportation |

 Munich's public transportation system encompasses the U-Bahn, an underground train, the S-Bahn, a suburban train, the tram and the bus.
-Tickets -- which can be purchased at all U-Bahn and S-Bahn stations as well as MVV ticket offices, scattered through Munich -- can be used interchangeably on all modes of transit.
+Tickets — which can be purchased at all U-Bahn and S-Bahn stations as well as MVV ticket offices scattered throughout Munich — can be used interchangeably on all modes of transit.
 Once you buy your ticket, make sure to validate (or stamp it) either at the U-Bahn or S-Bahn stations or immediately after you board a tram or bus.
-Ticket prices are allotted according to zones, with a single, one-way ticket costing anywhere from about €1 EUR for short rides or a little less than €3 EUR for longer rides. |
+Ticket prices are allotted according to zones, with a single, one-way ticket starting at €1.40 EUR for short rides and going up to €10.80 EUR for longer rides. |

 Taxi |

-| Car |
+Car |

 Although driving isn't recommended in the city center, it is a good way to explore the outer-lying Bavarian area.
-You can rent them at MUC Airport, but booking one in the city center might be a bit more convenient. |
+You can rent vehicles at the airport, but booking one in the city center might be a bit more convenient. |